Dangerous and Addictive Tranquilizers

 - Brain Damage.
 Benzodiazepines cause Damage to the Central Part of the Brain.
-Doctors were seeing short-term memory loss in individuals who had taken the drug, and now we know that this is actually a form of brain damage.
+Doctors were seeing short-term memory loss in individuals who had taken the drug.
+Now we know that this is actually a form of brain damage.

 - Liver Disease.
 Benzodiazepines are also associated with liver damage and disease.
-If you abuse these drugs, you’re taking more than what’s prescribed and putting extra stress on your liver.
+Abuse of these drugs will put extra stress on the liver.

 - Self-Harm.
 Another problem with tranquilizing medications is the Possibility of Self-Harm or Suicide.
 This risk does not appear to be present in all individuals but rather for those taking the drugs for PTSD and Chronic Obstructive Pulmonary Disease (COPD).

 - Respiratory Problems.
 Taking more than recommended or mixing benzos with other sedatives like alcohol can lead to respiratory distress.
 If breathing suppresses and blood pressure drops, it can lead to coma.

 People who become addicted to benzos are usually driven by chemical changes in the brain.
 This can happen when your doctor prescribes benzos to treat an anxiety disorder.
 It can also happen if you took pills from a friend.
 Either way, it’s typically the euphoria that the body craves.

 Here are Some Signs of Addiction and the Need for Outpatient Addiction Treatment:

 - Taking More of the Medication than Prescribed.